- Open Access

-Additional file 3: Identification of proteins from van A E. durans SG 3 isolate using 2-DE gels and MALDI-TOF sequencing results.
+Additional file 3: van A E. durans SG 3 isolate using 2-DE gels and MALDI-TOF sequencing results.
 Spot identification, protein description, species which was already isolated, protein name, accession number, protein MW and PI, peptide count, protein score, information about, and references (Additional file legend).
 (DOC 185 KB)

-Additional file 4: Identification of proteins from van A E. faecium SG 41 isolate using2-DE gels and MALDI-TOF sequencing results.
+Additional file 4: van A E. faecium SG 41 isolate using2-DE gels and MALDI-TOF sequencing results.
 Spot identification, protein description, species which was already isolated, protein name, accession number, protein MW and PI, peptide count, protein score, information about, and references (Additional file legend).
 (DOC 120 KB)

 Authors’ original submitted files for images

 Cite this article